survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-As it doesn't make sense to use isomorphic rendering for development, I set it up only for production usage.
-It performs a regular expression based string replacement trick to render our React code to `%app%`. `React.renderToString` returns the markup we need.
+As it doesn't make sense to use isomorphic rendering for development, I set it up only for production.
+It performs a regular expression based replacement to render our React code to `%app%`. `React.renderToString` returns the markup we need.

 T> If you want output that doesn't have React keys, use `React.renderToStaticMarkup` instead.
-This is useful especially if you are writing static site generators and want just static output.
+This is useful especially if you are writing static site generators.

-In addition we need to tweak the entry point of our application to take these changes in count.
+In addition, we need to tweak the entry point of our application to take these changes in count.
 When in production it should use the existing markup instead of injecting its own.

 **app/main.jsx**